lfalvarez/ratadns-gopher/README.md

 RaTA DNS aggregator module.
 Service that process DNS packets information and sends it to a HTML5 SSE.

 # Developer info
 In order to start developing you must install the dependencies.
-Assuming that you have virtualenv:
+Assuming that you have python and virtualenv installed:

 ```
 $ git clone https://github.com/niclabs/ratadns-gopher
-$ git checkout -b python
 $ cd ratadns-gopher
 $ virtualenv env
 $ source env/bin/activate